If you told Tom Ku a year ago Arrow ECS would be where they are now—not only running in the cloud but leading the charge—he would have been relieved.

 They helped partner companies like Insight stay ahead of the curve with weekly cadence calls between Arrow reps and Insight’s business development team.
 They made sure their partners were the first to know about any changes happening at Citrix.
 “We would take the time to explain it to resellers, and make sure that they knew how to explain it to their sellers.
 We were always looking for ways Arrow could help them grow.”

 The proof is in the profits: Insight went on to win the Citrix Enterprise Partner of the Year award at Summit 2019.

 In fact, Arrow’s strategy created a ripple effect, with an impressive number of their partners also winning Citrix Partner of the Year awards, including Microsoft (Strategic Alliance Partner of the Year), Entisys360 (US Partner of the Year), ConRes (Growth Partner of the Year), CDW (Commercial Partner of the Year), and Sirius (Mid-Market Partner of the Year).

-Part of what makes the partnership between Arrow and Citrix work so well is a shared desire to push the limits of what technology can do.
 That creativity is grounded in a solid working relationship that extends up the executive channel, from top to bottom.
 Rod Strand credits Traci Burch, Distribution Manager, Americas Channels and Marketing, Citrix, for fostering that level of engagement.

 “We have open, honest conversations about what the opportunities are—as well as the issues—and we work together to resolve those.
 We don’t always see eye to eye, but she listens and understands our struggles.
 When things need to be changed, that gets communicated up to management.
 She’s a valued team member.”